11. Back calculation of Effective Lens Position (ELP)

 - ALT is equal to the anatomical axial length of the emmetropic eye (ALA) reduced by the distance between the principal planes of the implant (HiH’i) and the distance between the anterior surface of the cornea and the secondary principal plane of the cornea (S1H’c).

-- ELPT is referred to here as the effective lens position of a thick IOL, i.e., the distance separating the principal image plane of the cornea from the principal object plane of the IOL (H’cHi).
+- ELPT is referred to here as the effective lens position of a thick IOL, i.e., the distance separating the cornea’s principal image plane from the IOL’s principal object plane (H’cHi).

 - na is the refractive index of the aqueous humor